SteffWS/SteffWS/README.md

 ###

 I have a passion for delving into intricate problems, seeking out refined solutions, and relish the process of brainstorming innovative concepts and translating them into functional code.
-Outside of coding, I find solace in connecting with nature, and at present, I'm dedicated to expanding my skills in PHP, JavaScript, and React.
+Outside of coding, I find solace in weight training, and at present, I'm dedicated to expanding my skills in PHP, JavaScript, and React.

 ###